 Hank Willis Thomas: Remember Me

 Hank Willis Thomas (b.
 1976) probes the visual culture of identity, history, social justice, and popular media through conceptual art.
 His multimedia installations invite viewers to consider modes of systemic oppression and explore the depths of collective memory.
-These two installations, which source imagery from photography and archival materials, reframe historical iconography to resonate with contemporary audiences and propose constructive, collaborative, reparative futures.
+This installation, which sources imagery from photography and archival materials, reframes historical iconography to resonate with contemporary audiences and propose constructive, collaborative, reparative futures.

 This installation is presented in conjunction with the unveiling of The Embrace, a new memorial in the Boston Common honoring Dr. Martin Luther King Jr. and Coretta Scott King’s commitment to racial equity.
 The Embrace was designed by Thomas and the MASS Design Group and commissioned by Embrace Boston, the Boston Foundation, and the Collection of the City of Boston.